mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 * Meta-regularization can effectively control the memorization problem, and expands the meta-learning to the domains that it was hard to be effective on previously
 * 👉 Keep calm and remain adaptive!

-Thanks to the collaborations of George Tucker, Mingyuan Zhou, Sergey Levine and Chelsea Finn!
+Thanks to the collaborations of George Tucker, Mingyuan Zhou, Sergey Levine and Chelsea Finn